-Trading takes place as follows:
+Open outcry trading takes place as follows:

 Under the open outcry method, traders communicate trading information by:

-An out-trade occurs when there is:
+An out trade occurs when there is:

 The trading floor is a large room with several circular arenas known as pits.
 The pits have a flat center and broad steps ascending concentrically to the edge (the steps ensure that traders can see each other).
 Trading is conducted in the pits.
 Traders either stand in the center of the pit – facing outwards – or on the steps, facing inwards.

 The trading floor has the following types of traders: